 Phone: (979) 540-2980

-The sliding-scale is an assistance program to low-income individuals receive medical treatment.
+The sliding-scale is an assistance program for low-income individuals to receive medical treatment.
 The patient is charged according to their income and ability to pay.
 Many hospitals and local agencies offer a sliding scale to help with medical bills at clinics and emergency rooms.
 If you are uninsured or under-insured, you can apply and see a doctor and get free or discounted medications.

 How to get approved for a sliding scale: